nuhaminae/Intelligent-Complaint-Analysis-for-Financial-Services/README.md

    - Place complaint data in the `data/raw` directory, ensuring it matches the expected format.

 2. **Run jupyter notebooks**
+   - Open with Jupyter or VSCode to navigate the workflow interactively.
-   - Run notebook in `notebooks/` in chronological order.
+   - Run notebook in `notebooks/` in chronological order for exploratory and iterative development:

+      - Run the EdA notebook to explore the data and perform initial preprocessing.

+      ```bash
+      notebooks/01_eda_preprocessing.ipynb
+      ```

+      - Run the chunking notebook to create text chunks for embedding.

+      ```bash
+      notebooks/02_chunking.ipynb
+      ```

+      - Run the embedding and indexing notebook to create embeddings and build the FAISS index.

+      ```bash
+      notebooks/03_embedding_and_indexing.ipynb
+      ```

+      - Run the RAG core logic notebook to implement the retrieval-augmented generation (RAG) approach.

+      ```bash
+      notebooks/04_rag_core_logic.ipynb
+      ```

 3. **View curves**
-   - Generated plots will be available in the `insights/` directory or as specified by your script parameters.
+   - Generated plots will be available in the `plots/` directory or as specified by your script parameters.

 4. **Scripts and Tests**
    - Explore `scripts/` and `tests/` directory to interact with script and test suits.

 5. **Interactive APP**

-   ```bash
-   python app.py
-   ```

    - Features:
       - Input box for natural-language questions
       - Answer powered by RAG + semantic retrieval
       - Source chunks displayed beneath answer
+      - Dropdown filters for product and issue category
+      - Conversation history retention for up to 3 follow-up questions
       - Optional streaming with token-by-token output

+   ```bash
+   python app.py
+   ```

 6. **Evaluation Table**
    - Located at `data/evaluation/rag_evaluation.csv`.
 It includes:
       - Questions used